 - 6.1 It is a requirement for the award of the degree that copies of successful theses, as specified in 4.9, are deposited in the College Library.
-The electronic copy shall be the archival copy and shall be deposited in Spiral, the College Digital Repository which is managed by the College Library. - 6.2 Subject to paragraphs 6.3 and 6.4 below, candidates for the MD(Res) degree will at the time of entry to the examination be required to sign a declaration in the following terms: - (a) I authorise that the thesis presented by me in [year] for examination for the MD(Res) degree of the Imperial College shall, if a degree is awarded, be deposited in the Spiral, and, if required, in the National Thesis Service, where it will be made available for public reference. - (b) I authorise the College authorities to copy the submission, or, without changing the content, translate it to any medium or format, for the purpose of security, back up and preservation. - (c) I authorise the College authorities to supply a copy of the abstract of my thesis for inclusion in any published list (hard copy or electronic) of theses offered for higher degrees in British universities. - (d) I understand that before my thesis is made available for public reference and copying, the following statement will have been included at the beginning of my thesis:
+The electronic copy shall be the archival copy and shall be deposited in Spiral, the College Digital Repository which is managed by the College Library. - 6.2 Subject to paragraphs 6.3 and 6.4 below, candidates for the MD(Res) degree will at the time of entry to the examination be required to sign a declaration in the following terms: - (a) I authorise that the thesis presented by me in [year] for examination for the MD(Res) degree of the Imperial College shall, if a degree is awarded, be deposited in the Spiral, and, if required, in the National Thesis Service, where it will be made available for public reference. - (b) I authorise the College authorities to copy the submission, or, without changing the content, translate it to any medium or format, for the purpose of security, back up and preservation. - (c) I authorise the College authorities to supply a copy of the abstract of my thesis for inclusion in any published list (hard copy or electronic) of theses offered for higher degrees in British universities. - (d) I understand that before my thesis is made available for public reference and copying, the relevant statement regarding copyright licence1 is included at the beginning of my thesis. - (e) I warrant that this authorisation does not, to the best of my belief, infringe the rights of any third party.
+I attach copies of all permission documents to my thesis.
+Where I have not been able to obtain the necessary rights or permissions for the inclusion of certain material in my thesis I hereby affirm that I have exercised my best endeavours to secure these and have appended copies of my letters/emails seeking these to the thesis. - (f) I understand that in the event of my thesis not being approved by the examiners, this declaration will become void. - 6.3 A candidate, together with their supervisor, may apply to the College for an embargo to their thesis and/or the abstract for an appropriate period, on the grounds of commercial exploitation or patenting or in other appropriate circumstances and in accordance with the procedure adopted by the College for consideration of such applications.